kristofferlind/NETProjise/README.md

 Current application uses mongodb, node, express, angular and socket.io New application will use mongodb, .net web api, .net mvc, angular and signalr

-Node, grunt, karma and protractor are and will be used for client and e2e testing.
+Node, grunt, karma and protractor will be used for client and e2e testing.

 ##Modifications
 * Will probably use signalr instead of socket.io, found a library for socket.io, but i'm pretty sure it's nowhere near as stable.